Author Guidelines

 9) All quotations must be presented in the original language.
 In the case of a less common language, it is recommended to include the translation into English immediately afterward, enclosed in square brackets.

-(10.14) the list of bibliographical references should be unique, integrating all textual and/or audiovisual works used that specifically support the ideas, arguments, and concepts in the article; it should take the format indicated by the 7th edition of the APA style and, when available, the DOIs should be indicated.
+(10.14) The reference list should be unique, integrating all textual and/or audiovisual works that specifically support the ideas, arguments, and concepts in the article.
+References must follow the 7th edition of the APA style, and DOIs should be included whenever available.
 Examples: https://apastyle.apa.org/style-grammar-guidelines/references/examples

 11) Scientific Transparency